mrsharpoblunto/lumiere/README.md

 # Lumiere

 Control an LED matrix for an animated display on a Raspberry Pi.
+If you want to see some of the animations in your browser, check out [vibes.pixelheart.io](https://vibes.pixelheart.io/).

 ![Fireplace installation](/fireplace.gif)